Looking for veterinary services in Dunwoody?

 Microchip Pet Identification

 Microchipping has become a very popular and safe way to permanently identify your pet and you as the owner in the unfortunate case that your pet is lost.
-Microchipping involves placement of a small electronic chip the size and shape of a piece of rice just under the skin in the neck area.
+Microchipping involves the placement of a small electronic chip the size and shape of a piece of rice just under the skin in the neck area.
 A needle is used to inject the chip.
 The injection is comparable to a regular vaccine injection.

 If your pet becomes lost and is transported to a humane society, the humane society will be able to scan your pet for the chip and contact you.
 The scanner is similar to a scanner found in the grocery store.